-..
+...
 Additional arguments passed to makeCluster

 SnowParam is used for distributed memory computing and supports 2 cluster types: 'SOCK' (default) and 'MPI'.
 The SnowParam builds on infrastructure in the snow and parallel packages and provides the additional features of error handling, logging and writing out results.

-When not specified, the default number of workers is determined by snowWorkers() which is parallel::detectCores() - 2.
-Machines with 3 or less cores are assigned a single worker.
+The default number of workers is determined by snowWorkers() which is the maximum of 1 and parallel::detectCores() - 2; machines with 3 or fewer cores are assigned a single worker.
+The option mc. cores can be used to specify an arbitrary number of workers, e.g., options(mc.cores=4L); the Bioconductor build system enforces a maximum of 4 workers.

-error handling: The catch. errors field has been deprecated.
+error handling: The catch.errors field has been deprecated.